allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ![RPS](/img/articles/2023-05-18-save-money-on-large-database/perf-xyz-rps-before-index.png)

-The database load chart also did not look encouraging, with frequent peaks during query execution
+The database load chart also did not look encouraging, with frequent peaks during query execution.

 ![IOPS](/img/articles/2023-05-18-save-money-on-large-database/perf-xyz-iops-before-index.png)

 Attempts to scale the machine did not bring spectacular results and only increased costs (considering that our goal was to lower them, it was not an optimal solution).

-As it turned out, the culprit was extremely high index fragmentation.
+As it turned out, the culprit was extraordinarily high index fragmentation.
 The result of the SHRINK operation was an increase in the mentioned fragmentation to almost >90% for practically all existing indexes.
 This forced us to consider rebuilding all the indexes.

 Even Microsoft recommends rebuilding indexes in their documentation [here](https://learn.microsoft.com/en-us/sql/relational-databases/databases/shrink-a-database?view=sql-server-ver16):

-<em>„Data that is moved to shrink a file can be scattered to any available location in the file.
+_"Data that is moved to shrink a file can be scattered to any available location in the file.
 This causes index fragmentation and can slow the performance of queries that search a range of the index.
-To eliminate the fragmentation, consider rebuilding the indexes on the file after shrinking.” </em>
+To eliminate the fragmentation, consider rebuilding the indexes on the file after shrinking."_

 We decided to proceed with the above-mentioned index rebuild process.
 Here, we also applied possible optimizations to avoid negative consequences related to the availability of our services.
-The ONLINE option is particularly noteworthy, as it ensures that existing indexes and tables will not be blocked, which is an important issue in the case of continuous operation of our services.
+The **ONLINE** option is particularly noteworthy, as it ensures that existing indexes and tables will not be blocked, which is an important issue in the case of continuous operation of our services.